-There is substantial concern that pollution from livestock on rangelands degrades water quality, threatening human and environmental health.
+There is concern that pollution from livestock on rangelands can degrade water quality and threaten human and environmental health.
 For the past 25 years, the Rangeland Watershed Program (RWP)-a diverse partnership of rangeland stakeholders-has developed and implemented an integrated research, education, and planning program to proactively address this concern.
-Active partners include ranchers, the University of California, USDA Natural Resources Conservation Service, resource conservation districts, Board of Forestry and Fire Protection's Range Management Advisory Committee, conservation groups, and Regional Water Boards were founding partners of this process.
+Active partners include ranchers, the University of California, USDA Natural Resources Conservation Service, resource conservation districts, Board of Forestry and Fire Protection's Range Management Advisory Committee, conservation groups, and Regional Water Boards.

-The initial outcome of the RWP partnership was California's Rangeland Water Quality Management Plan (CRWOMP).
+The initial outcome of the RWP partnership was California's Rangeland Water Quality Management Plan (CRWQMP).
 The Plan outlines science-based management strategies to prevent water quality impairments, and provides for educational programs to develop on-ranch water quality protection strategies.
 As a result, the Ranch Water Quality Management Planning Short Course was developed to provide comprehensive guidance and support for ranchers to develop on-ranch water quality plans.
 The Short Course and resulting ranch plans have been used to comply with State and Federal regulations, and have been successfully adapted to keep pace with a changing regulatory environment.